DhavalKapil/icmptunnel/README.md

   Edit client.sh and replace \<server\> with the IP address of the proxy server. \<gateway\> with gateway address obtained above and similarly for \<interface\>.

 6. Check the DNS server at client side.
 Make sure it does not use any server not accessible by our proxy server.
-One suggestion is to use `8.8.8.8`(Google's DNS server) which is universal.
+One suggestion is to use `8.8.8.8`(Google's DNS server) which will be accessible to the proxy server.
+You would need to edit your DNS settings for this. *You might need to manually delete the route for your local DNS server from your routing table.*

 7. Run the tunnel on your client with root privelages: